neilrackett/md-sdl/README.md

 ## Introduction

-Unless you're lucky enough to own a TT or Falcon, you'd be lucky to achieve more than 1 or 2 FPS using the Atari ST version of SDL.
+Unless you're lucky enough to own a TT or Falcon, you'd be lucky to achieve more than 1-2 FPS using the Atari ST version of Simple DirectMedia Layer (SDL).
 Until now.

 Welcome to the SDL 1.2 video co-processor for the Atari ST with SidecarTridge Multi-device, or MD/SDL for short.